posted on February 01, 2003 01:03

 In a pre-mailing in early February, chief academic officers will be asked to identify the individual most knowledgeable of campus advising.
 If the chief academic officer responds, on those campuses, the survey will be mailed to the individual identified.
 On all other campuses, the survey will be mailed to the chief academic officer.
 The results of the survey will be published in an upcoming NACADA monograph.

 Cite this article using APA style as: Flaherty, R. (2003, February).
 From the executive office.
-Academic Advising Today, 26(1).
-Retrieved from [insert url here]
+Academic Advising Today, 26(1). [insert url here]